 Anthony has an insatiable appetite for knowledge, rather it be about the natural world or cultures.
 He also has an insatiable appetite for chocolate and peanut butter!
 Please keep it hidden as he has no power to resist!

 Anthony believes the ultimate goal of ReefCI is to preserve and manage the Belize Barrier Reef for generations to come by inspiring, educating, and encouraging change via our volunteer citizen-scientists.
 Our volunteers are the change they wish to see in the world and ReefCI makes that possible.

-Frank Hachmann, Operations Manager
+Frank Hachmann, Director of Marine Sciences and Operations Manager

 Frank is dedicated to making the spectacular dive destinations of Belize an exciting and magnificent adventure for our guests.
 Spending most of his time on the island, he tends to all day-to-day operations activities while doing his utmost to provide a unique and relaxing experience in a welcoming and safe environment.

 Over the course of his previous engagements in Belize with Cotton Tree Lodge, an eco-lodge in the Toledo District and the Toledo Institute for Development and Environment (TIDE) he has proven his management skills in the fascinating cross-cultural context and has developed strong ties to Belize and its people.
 As such, Frank is passionate about the great outdoors of Belize and its marine environment, as well as the preservation of its natural and cultural heritage.

 Born and raised in Germany, Frank graduated from the Technical University Munich with a degree in “Natural Resource Management” (B.Sc.) before earning a Master’s Degree in “Sustainable Tourism Management” (M.A.).
 Moreover, he is a certified Open Water Scuba Instructor with diving experience in Portugal, Indonesia and Honduras.